-Nick Sorensen is a writer and musician with a particular interest in applying his knowledge and skills of musical improvisation to support personal and professional development.
-He is a skilled workshop facilitator and is equally adept at working with musicians, teachers, leaders and writers.
+Nick Sorensen is a musician and writer with a particular interest in the theory and practice of improvisation.
+He is a skilled workshop facilitator and his consutancy company The Improvising School supports musicians, teachers, leaders and writers to develop their creativity.

-He is Emeritus Professor of Education at Bath Spa University, a Senior Fellow of the Higher Education Academy, Fellow of the Royal Society of Arts and a member of the Arts and Humanities Research Council peer review council.
+Nick is Emeritus Professor of Education at Bath Spa University and a Senior Fellow of the Higher Education Academy.